 Your doctor might suggest delivering your baby slightly earlier

-You don’t hear about ‘pre-eclampsia’ in small talk much.
-Probably because it’s relatively uncommon and maybe also because it can be a pretty uncomfortable subject.
-If you’re pregnant or trying it’s worth knowing what to look out for - just in case.
-So we’ll take you through the symptoms, causes and treatment.
+People don’t talk about ‘pre-eclampsia’ much.
+Probably because it’s relatively uncommon and can be a pretty uncomfortable subject.
+But if you’re pregnant, or trying, it’s worth knowing what to look out for, just in case.
+Let’s look at the symptoms, causes and treatment.

-First things first, pre-eclampsia is a medical condition that usually makes an appearance in the second half of pregnancy or sometimes after baby is born.
-It’s thought to be caused by the placenta not developing properly but the exact cause isn’t understood.
-Thankfully most cases are mild with no long-term effects.
+First things first, pre-eclampsia is a medical condition that usually appears in the second half of pregnancy or sometimes after baby is born.
+It’s thought to be caused by the placenta not developing properly but the exact reason isn’t understood.
+Thankfully, most cases are mild with no long-term effects.

 Causes of pre-eclampsia

-Pre-eclampsia is thought to be caused by the placenta not developing properly because it’s not getting enough blood.
-This also means baby is not receiving the blood it needs.
+Pre-eclampsia is thought to be caused by the placenta not developing properly due to a lack of blood, which means baby isn’t receiving enough blood either.
 Why the placenta might not develop fully isn’t known, but it’s probable that inherited changes in your genes play a part because the condition often runs in families.
 For more information about the causes speak to a healthcare professional.

 Symptoms of pre-eclampsia

 The most common signs of pre-eclampsia are:

 You’re probably not going to spot those symptoms on your own at home.
 They should however be picked up through the routine urine and blood-pressure monitoring you have with your midwife.
 Pre-eclampsia tends to show up after the 20-week mark.